January 24th 2019

 In the construction industry one might say that a workman is only as good as his tools, and it seems that this beauty business isn’t so different from your local building site really - success and a great finish can depend entirely on your equipment.
 I’m not suggesting that you apply your foundation with a forklift truck; but the right brushes and tools make heavy handed application obsolete and can help you to achieve the kind of seamless finish you were aiming for.

 Makeup brushes aren’t always de rigeur and finger painting is not to be sniffed at, especially where cream eyeshadow is concerned, but arm yourself with a select few high quality tools and you never need tackle a tidemark again (so long as you look after them - read my guide to how to clean makeup brushes here).
-Whether they're made with synthetic bristles or natural hair, I’ve splodged, blended and buffed to find the best makeup brushes that deserve a place in your kit - shop from my edit below to create your own brush kit with all the essentials...
+Whether they're made with synthetic bristles or natural hair, I’ve splodged, blended and buffed to find the very best makeup brushes that deserve a place in your kit - shop from my edit below to create your own brush kit with all the essentials...

 Best foundation brush: Zoeva Silk Finish Brush, £12.99